- This programme is designed for students with a background in Economics or closely related disciplines

 Scientific and societal relevance reinforce one another.
-When addressing contemporary issues in economics, like the economic crisis in the EU or investment decisions by a company, it is crucial to evaluate them from an academic perspective.
-We offer you the tools to understand and evaluate these issues and improve your economic decision making.
+When addressing contemporary issues in economics, like the economic crisis in the EU or investment decisions by a company, it is crucial to take an academic approach We offer you the tools to understand and evaluate these issues and improve your economic decision making.
 We teach you how to think independently and critically about the way in which economics can be applied in a professional sense.

 Before the programme starts, you will choose a specialisation: